 aka: The Male Ingenue Must Be A Tenor

-It's practically musical theatre law.
+It's musical theatre law.
 The frequently good-looking

 , almost always lovestruck, and without a doubt naive young man central to the story must sing with lyrical, boyish grace.
 In other words: he's a tenor.
-In a large portion of opera (particularly Verdi and Puccini), the hero is a tenor no matter what his age or personality.
+In a large portion of opera (particularly Verdi and Puccini), The Protagonist

 Contrast Badass Baritone